su8code/ethioclicks-javaapp/README.md

 After successfullly finishing the above now we will have our jar file and all the neccessary libraries in our hand the next step will be to convert this jar program into an executable program , so please follow the following steps one by one.

 `After Extracting Your Jar File it's better to Copy the jar and the lib folder and move into another folder location our IDE may erase our jar files and we may end up loosing our work.`
+Let's set our Folder Structure suitable for creating the executable as well as well organized for making the setup later on.

 #### step 1.
 Create a new folder under your desktop or other place and name it 'setup-installer-folder'
 #### step 2.
 Goto inside 'setup-installer-folder' and create another folder and name it 'bin'